sidequery/yardstick/README.md

 See [LIMITATIONS.md](LIMITATIONS.md) for known issues and workarounds.

 Key limitations:
-- Chained AT modifiers may not work as expected
+- Chained AT modifiers collapse to grand total instead of removing dimensions sequentially
-- CASE expressions not supported in measure definitions
+- Derived measures (measures referencing other measures) not yet supported
-- AT (WHERE) can only filter on view columns
+- Window function measures not supported

 ## References